craicrai/data-science-discussions/greater_data.md

 [comment]: <> (Related: I suspect that funding bodies mis-diagnosed the success of the human genome project as a simple success of large scale funding {big science}.
-Rather, my suspicion is that the success of the project was largely as a result of the strong pressure for increased quality of collaboration between the labs, leading to advances in working process.
+Rather, my suspicion is that the success of the project was the result of the strong pressure for increased quality of collaboration between the labs, leading to advances in working process.
 These are the kind of advances that arise from agile / lean methodology.)

 # Where is data science?